agisga/agisga.github.io/_posts/2016-05-12-grpSLOPE_on_CRAN.md

 title: My first R package on CRAN!
 ---

 A couple of weeks ago I have released my first R package on CRAN.
 For me it turned out to be a far less painful process than many people on the internet portray it to be (even though the package uses quite a lot of C++ code via Rcpp and RcppEigen, and even though R CMD check returns two NOTEs).
 Some of the most helpful resources for publishing the package were:

 * Of course, the chapter ["Releasing a package" from Hadley Wickham's book](http://r-pkgs.had.co.nz/release.html)
 * Julia Silge's post ["How I Learned to Stop Worrying and Love R CMD Check"](http://juliasilge.com/blog/How-I-Stopped/)
 * Karl Broman's [post on getting an R package to CRAN](http://kbroman.org/pkg_primer/pages/cran.html)

+### grpSLOPE

 My package is called `grpSLOPE` ([github](https://github.com/agisga/grpSLOPE), [CRAN](https://cran.r-project.org/web/packages/grpSLOPE/index.html)), and I will very briefly introduce some of it's functionality.
 The purpose of the Group SLOPE method is to fit a sparse linear regression model, while controlling the _group false discovery rate_.
 I illustrate what it means with a very simple example below (for some more detail see the [vignette](https://cran.r-project.org/web/packages/grpSLOPE/vignettes/basic-usage.html)).

 We generate a random model with a design matrix $X \in \mathbb{R}^{1000 \times 2000}$, whose entries are sampled from the standard normal distribution, and a coefficient vector $\beta$, whose entries are mostly zeros.